npelikan/posit-snowflake-yyz/r-modeling/README.md

 ## How do I run this demo?

-Steps:
+**Steps:**

 1. Set up the Posit Workbench Native App using the steps in the root README
-2. Open Posit Workbench, start an RStudio Session and clone this repo
+2. Open Posit Workbench, start an RStudio Session and clone this repo (you can use the instructions [here](https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html) )
-3. Install `renv` using `install.packages("renv")`
+3. Install `renv` by running `install.packages("renv")` in the R console
-2. Open this project and restore th
+4. Open the project by clicking on modeling.Rproj
-3. Create an .Renviron file containing `CONNECT_SERVER` (I recommend palm.ptd.posit.it) and `CONNECT_API_KEY`
+5. Restore the packages needed by running the following commands in the R console:
-4. Edit the `model_name` variable in the first code cell.
+    1. `renv::init()`
-5. Run the notebook.
+    2. `renv::restore()`
-6. Show the new Snowflake view working in Snowsight (aka the Snowflake UI).
-A great query to use is below:
+6. Open `fit_initial_model.qmd`, and run!